-Resignations - When an employee leaves a position, proper notice should be given at least two weeks in advance.
+Resignations - When an employee leaves a position, proper notice should be given in advance.
 A letter of resignation should be signed and submitted to your supervisor.
 The Personnel Action Form will be signed by your administrator and submitted to the Human Resources Department along with your attached letter of resignation.
 A minimum of two weeks' notice is requested unless there are extenuating circumstances.
 If any money is owed to the Leon County School Board, it will be deducted from the last paycheck.
 For more information, contact the Human Resources Department.

-Promotional Job Opportunities - https://pats.leon.k12.fl.us/pats/pats.nsf/HAFrameset?OpenFrameset (paperless application tracking system) allows viewing of job postings, applications, additional forms and provides assistance.
-Check PATS regularly for promotional and transfer opportunities.
-To be considered for a position, you must apply online.
+Promotional Job Opportunities - https://ats3.atenterprise.powerschool.com/ats/applogin?COMPANY_ID=JA001601 Applicant tracking system allows viewing of job postings, applications, additional forms and helps.

+Check ATS regularly for Promotional and transfer opportunities.
+To be considered for a position, you must complete an ATS application online and apply for the job.